lissajous-laser

 I also use put all my shared Sass variables into a partial file.
 There shouldn't be anything wrong with it, it makes your code more easier to change by only having one point of reference for each variable.
 CSS variables are not really better if you are using Sass, because in the end your .scss files get transpiled to CSS during the build process.

-0 - @ceimiplaceSubmitted almost 2 years ago
+0 - @ceimiplaceSubmitted about 2 years ago

 I didn't manage to make it work with React.
 Did somebody manage to get it done ?